tc39/proposal-import-text/README.md

 import text from "path/to/file.txt" with { type: "text" };
 ```

-No affordance for defining the encoding ought to be given,
+No affordance for defining the encoding ought to be given.
-with all files parsed as UTF-8.

 ## Shortcomings

+Importing text with an encoding defined within JavaScript
-Importing non-UTF-8 text will require importing it as an Uint8Array,
+will require importing it as an Uint8Array,
 and explicitly decoding it:

 ```js